Although lots and lots of couples and single people travel to Disney World it is probably most well known as being a "family travel" destination.

 Go into your vacation with a good plan.
 Use the early mornings to your advantage and do your research so you can stay flexible.
 If you do all of that you'll have an amazing trip and make tons of magical memories.

-Thinking about traveling over the holidays?
+Thinking about traveling to Disney World during Christmas?
 You'll want to read these: